 Free Summer Concerts

-We were drawn to visit Wallenstein Palace after picking up a leaflet about a series of free concerts late on Thursday afternoons over the summer months.
+We decided to visit Wallenstein Palace after picking up a leaflet about a series of free concerts late on Thursday afternoons over the summer months.
 Our time in Prague coincided with the last two of the series.
-We were unsure what to expect when we entered the gardens through the Letenska Street entrance.
+Unsure what to expect, we entered the gardens through the Letenska Street entrance.
 We discovered an ornate Italian formal garden, hidden from the street by a high wall.
 It was an oasis of calm after the tourist-filled streets of other parts of Mala Strana.

-I would highly recommend a visit to the gardens, but if you get the opportunity to catch a concert for free, take it.
+I would highly recommend a visit to the gardens.
+If you get the opportunity to catch a concert for free, take it.
 The atmosphere was very relaxed and people came and went as they pleased during the performance.
 The easiest way to access the gardens is to take the metro to Malostranske and go in via the Valdstejnska entrance.

 5. Furstenberg Garden

 The terraced gardens of the Furstenberg Palace, laid out on the site of a former vineyard offer a very different experience to those of Wallenstein Palace.
 We came upon them by chance on our first walk up to Prague Castle.
 As we headed up Stare Zamecke Schody we saw the entrance to a cafe in the wall.
 When we went in, we found that it was located at the top of the terraced garden, offering good views over Prague and a great location for a refreshing drink.
 It became a favorite refreshment stop.
 We never had trouble finding a free table.

 Most recommend entering the terraced garden via the cafe, although on one occasion, whilst walking from Malostranska metro, we noticed an entrance at the bottom end of the gardens, where we paid the small fee to walk up the terraces.
 It gives an interesting perspective and there's always the rewarding prospect of a drink in the cafe at the top.